What Do Crop Marks and Bleed Mean on Canva

 Why Bleed is Essential

 Bleed is crucial for achieving professional print results.
 Without it, a slight shift during the cutting process could result in unprinted edges, disrupting your design’s flow and aesthetics.
-By extending elements beyond the trim line, the bleed ensures a seamless look, even if the cut isn’t perfectly aligned.

 Setting Up Bleed in Canva